-Employee productivity is a little like breathing.
+Employee and workplace productivity is a little like breathing.

 It’s vital in keeping your company alive and thriving.
 And when all is going well, you probably don’t think too much about it.

 But when things get labored, or there’s a major blockage, operations quickly grind to a halt.